Five Famous Singers with Vocal Problems

 What has this got to do with singing?

-Take this tone-matching analogy in guitar amps.
-What they are trying to do is take something that sounds a beautiful way NATURALLY, and try to emulate that in a domain that does NOT naturally sound that way.
-It does so incrementally and repeat efforts to tone-match helps refine that sound.
+What guitarists are trying to do with modellers, is to take something that sounds a beautiful way NATURALLY, and try to emulate that in a domain that does NOT naturally sound that way.
+It takes time and repeated analysis, constant tweaks, to slowly get the tones to match.

 This is huge